 By leveraging Nightfall, education and healthcare providers can discover, classify, and protect forms of protected information: email addresses, phone numbers, social security numbers, and many other classes of sensitive data.
 In this way, you can immediately detect & remove forms of personal data that may appear in Slack, so you do not violate FERPA, HIPAA, or risk a data breach.

-Learn more about the value of Nightfall by setting up a demo at the link below and exploring our ROI Calculator.
+Watch the video below to learn how Capital Rx, a leader in pharmaceutical benefits management, leverages Nightfall’s Data Loss Prevention to ensure HIPAA Compliance in Slack, or read their case study.
+You can also learn more about the value of Nightfall by setting up a demo at the link below and exploring our ROI Calculator.

 Subscribe to our newsletter